Prime-OTTO-Team/OTTO/README.md

 5. Run `npm run client` in your terminal
 6. The `npm run client` command will open up a new browser tab for you!
 7. To fully use Google Maps you must sign up and add an [API key](https://developers.google.com/maps/documentation/javascript/get-api-key).
+8. You must also create an `.env` file and place it in there.

 ## Usage